mathworks-ref-arch/matlab-web-app-server-on-aws/README.md

 <mark> For UX testing: Click **Administration** > **Manage License** and upload the license file. </mark>

-## Step 4.
-Get the AWS Password to the EC2 Instance
-1. In the AWS management console, select the stack you deployed.
-1. In the Stack Detail for your stack, expand the **Outputs** section.
-1. Look for the key named `MATLABWebAppServerEC2Instance` and click the corresponding URL listed under value.
-This will take you to the server instance (`matlab-webapp-server-vm`) page.
-1. Click the **Connect** button at the top.
-1. In the *Connect to instance* dialog box, choose **Get Password**.
-1. Click **Choose File** to navigate and select the private key file (`.pem` file) for the key pair that you used while creating the stack in [Step 2](#step-2-configure-the-stack).
-1. Click **Decrypt Password**.
-The console displays the password for the instance in the *Connect to instance* dialog box, replacing the link to *Get Password* shown previously with the actual password.
-1. Copy the password to the clipboard.

-## Step 5.
-Connect to the EC2 Instance Hosting MATLAB Web App Server
-1. In the Stack Detail for your stack, expand the **Outputs** section.
-1. **Details Details Details Details Details Details Details Details Details Details Details**

 ## Step 6.
 Start MATLAB Web App Server
 1. In the EC2 instance, navigate to the folder containing the MATLAB Web App Server command-line scripts.